yaya2devops/cloudblog/clbpl1cvf000308mfdt2h3df6.md

 However, it may not provide the security you require for your enterprise.

-**Skype for Business** is a version of Skype designed specifically for use in big organizations.
-It has many features that are not available in the regular version of Skype, such as the ability to add more people to online meetings, enterprise-grade security, and integration with Office apps.
+**Skype for Business** is a version of Skype designed specifically for use in scale.
+It has many features that are not available in the regular version of Skype, such as the ability to add more and more people to online meetings, enterprise-grade security, and **integration with Office apps**.

-Additionally, it allows administrators to manage employee accounts and control access to the system.
-If you are a part of a large organization, Skype for Business may be a better option for you.
+Additionally, it allows administrators to manage **employee accounts** and control **access to the system**.
+Skype for Business may be a better option for you.